 Accountability is an essential part of a school counseling program.
-It helps school counselors show stakeholders the importance of their job, while .
-Accountability is more than interpreting data data analysis, program results, and evaluation and improvement (ASCA, 2012).
-Accountabilty and program evaluation can be used hand-in-hand but should not be confused as the same thing.
-Program evaluation involves looking at one’s overall comprehensive school counseling programccountability looks at individual programs and how they are helping the success of the students.
+It helps school counselors show stakeholders the importance of their job, while demonstrating to school counselors the efficacy of their own programs.
+Accountability is more than simply interpreting data; accountability involves data analysis, program results, and evaluation and improvement (ASCA, 2012).
+Accountabilty and program evaluation can be used hand-in-hand, but should not be confused as the same thing.
+Program evaluation involves looking at one’s overall comprehensive school counseling program, while accountability looks at the individual programs and how they are helping the success of the students.
+Numerous measurements have been developed for both program evaluation and accountability, each with their own strengths and weaknesses.
+An effective school counselor will use multiple instruments to perform both program evaluation and accountability analysis to assure both themselves and other stakeholders within a school that the school counselor’s programs are working to better the student body and provide a greater degree of equity in education.

 References